LOADING ...

 You need a flyin' train on a tornado track

-That won't at yer looks, your voice or your face
+That won't laugh at yer looks, voice or your face

-And by any number of in the book
+And by any number of bets in the

-You need to open up a new door
+You need something to up a new door

 But overlooked a hundred or more